-Push or drag technique applies where the tip of the weld gun points back the weld pool and immediately pulled away upon the completion of the weld.
+Push or drag technique applies where the tip of the flux core welding nozzle points back the weld pool and immediately pulled away upon the completion of the weld.
 The mechanism involves a simple thumb to remember whether to use a push or a drag.
 Similarly, the welders should drag the wire when welding using a flux- core or a stick wire welder.

 Step-07: Travel angle

-The positioning of the travel angle is relative to the perpendicular gun within a plane of the joint weld.
+The positioning of the travel angle is relative to the perpendicular gun and flux core welding pattern within a plane of the joint weld.
 Usually, all flux core welding conditions require a travel angle ranging between 5 and 15 degrees.
 Other travel angles past 20 to 25 degrees lead to stiffer spatter, low penetration, and general instability.